rca0/rca0.github.io/_posts/2023-11-20-sql-concepts.md

 ---
 layout: post
 title: SQL Concepts
 short-description: One brief introdution about SQL.
-SQL stands for Structured Query Language, whereas you can access, manipulate  and interacting databases...
+SQL stands for Structured Query Language, whereas you can access, manipulate...
 date: 2023-11-20
 ---